croit/vagrant-demo/README.md

 # CAUTION
-This is a beta version, there are a lot of rough edges and bugs.
+This is a beta version, there are some rough edges and maybe even bugs.
-Do not use for production data.
+Do not use for production data without our support.

 You can contact us at [croit.io](https://croit.io) or [info@croit.io](mailto:info@croit.io) if you encounter problems with this setup.